Rock Master Scott & the Dynamic Three: Discography

-The group released more than these two songs, but "The Roof Is on Fire" (1984), which charted at #5 on the Billboard Hot Dance Music/Maxi-Singles Sales was the main focus at the time.
-The A-side track "Request Line" reached #21 on the Hot R&B/Hip-Hop Singles & Tracks chart.
+The group released more than these two songs, but "The Roof Is on Fire" (1984), which charted at No. 5 on the Billboard Hot Dance Music/Maxi-Singles Sales chart was the main focus at the time.
+The A-side track "Request Line" reached No. 21 on the Hot R&B/Hip-Hop Singles & Tracks chart.

-The phrase and hook from "The Roof Is on Fire" has become more notable than the group itself, having been sampled by groups such as Chemical Brothers, Coal Chamber, Kid 'n Play, Rancid, the Pharcyde, the Bloodhound Gang, The Soca Boys and many others.
+The phrase and hook from "The Roof Is on Fire" has become more notable than the group itself, having been sampled by groups such as Chemical Brothers, Coal Chamber, Kid 'n Play, Rancid, the Pharcyde, the Bloodhound Gang, the Soca Boys and many others.